 It's common now for People or Finance teams to own payroll alongside other priorities regardless of their knowledge or expertise in payroll.
 But it gets very overwhelming very quickly.
 Payroll often takes precedence over other tasks because of its business-critical nature.

 As your company grows, the complexity of your payroll will only increase.
 The variables go from monthly commissions and one-off bonuses to managing benefits, gathering approval, ensuring proper reporting and dealing with audits.
-Your current payroll process has a ceiling; often, it'll be too late before you realise that you need a new payroll process.
+Your current payroll management process has a ceiling; often, it'll be too late before you realise that you need a new payroll process.
 And that you needed it yesterday.

 There's only one way out for today's modern organisations who want to stay lean and efficient – provide People and Finance teams with payroll tools that automate the admin and reduce the burden.